Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your tolerance for specific medicines, procedures, or therapies

 Expectations for the course of the disease

 Your opinion or preference

-Treatment may include exercise, a balanced diet, and quitting smoking, as well as medications prescribed by your doctor.
+Treatment may include exercise, a balanced diet, and quitting smoking, as well as medicines prescribed by your healthcare provider.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR